Yes, we are an independent mortgage broker that can advise on all mortgage products, including equity release for the over 50s.

 If you want to repay your lifetime mortgage, (for example, because you have received an inheritance) you can at any time, however, there may be penalties.

-It is important to consider all likely future events when speaking to your later life mortgage advisor as it will help them to recommend a product which remains as flexible as possible to take your plans into account.
+It is important to consider all likely future events when speaking to your later-life mortgage advisor as it will help them to recommend a product which remains as flexible as possible to take your plans into account.

 Lifetime mortgages can either come as a lump sum lifetime mortgage or a drawdown lifetime mortgage.

-A lump sum lifetime mortgage works as the name suggests, allowing for you to release your funds, tax-free, into one big lump sum.
-This allows you to retain complete ownership of your home, without the need to make monthly repayments, and no restrictions on what you can use it for.
-If you release funds to keep on deposit as savings or emergency funds you will be likely to receive less interest on this money than the interest you will be being charged on your lifetime mortgage, you may be better considering a drawdown lifetime mortgage.
+A lump sum lifetime mortgage works as the name suggests, allowing you to release your funds, tax-free, into one big lump sum.
+This allows you to retain complete ownership of your home, without the need to make monthly repayments and no restrictions on what you can use it for.
+If you release funds to keep on deposit as savings or emergency funds you will be likely to receive less interest on this money than the interest you will be being charged on your lifetime mortgage, you may be better off considering a drawdown lifetime mortgage.

 A drawdown lifetime mortgage works similarly, but instead only releases part of the equity in your property, giving you the option to draw additional equity from the property as and when you need it.
-This actually reduces the overall cost of your mortgage, as interest is only charged on the amounts you draw out, which could save you a lot of money!
+This reduces the overall cost of your mortgage, as interest is only charged on the amounts you draw out, which could save you a lot of money!

 Apart from speaking to a later life mortgage advisor about whether equity release is right for you, it is worth thinking about other arrangements which can be made for the future.